emersion/soju/contrib/clients.md

 gamja also provides UI to manage soju networks via the `soju.im/bouncer-networks` extension.

+# [goguma]

+Much like gamja, goguma has been designed together with soju, so should have excellent integration. goguma supports many IRCv3 features including chat history. goguma should seamlessly connect to all networks configured in soju via the `soju.im/bouncer-networks` extension.

 # [Hexchat]

 Hexchat has support for a small set of IRCv3 capabilities.
 To prevent